 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Utah, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
-If your Utah employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.
+For example, if your Utah employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, you may have a legal claim against your employer for wrongful termination.

 Every state's laws on wrongful termination are different.
-This article covers some of the legal grounds you might have for suing your employer in Utah for wrongful termination.
+This article covers some of the common legal grounds you might have for suing your Utah employer for wrongful termination.
 But it's not a comprehensive list of Utah employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
-To find out whether you have a legal claim for wrongful termination, speak to an experienced Utah employment lawyer.
+To find out the full extent of your legal claims, speak to an experienced Utah employment lawyer.

-Utah law prohibits employment discrimination based on race, color, national origin, sex, religion, disability, age (40 and older), HIV or AIDS status, and genetic information.
-Utah employers must comply with these laws if they have at least fifteen employees.
+Utah law prohibits employment discrimination based on race, color, national origin, sex, pregnancy, religion, disability, age (40 and older), sexual orientation, gender identity, HIV or AIDS status, and genetic information.
+Utah employers must comply with these laws if they have at least 15 employees.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Utah, these rights include:

 If you think you were fired illegally, talk to a Utah employment lawyer.
 Whether you want to get your job back, negotiate a settlement, or file a lawsuit, a lawyer can help you assert your legal rights.
 A lawyer can also inform you of any other claims that you might have under state or local law.

 Learn if you have been wrongfully terminated and if you are protected under your state's labor laws.